KiwiTalk/KiwiTalk/CONTRIBUTING.md

 Thank you for your interest in contributing KiwiTalk!
 This documentation contains
 - project summary and design goals of KiwiTalk
-- setting up development environment
+- how to setup development environment
-- picking available issues for contribution
+- how to add new feature or fix bugs

 Before you start, checkout community's [Code of Conduct](./CODE_OF_CONDUCT.md) and if you'd like, join [Discord](https://discord.gg/vVs8WVY3y6) server.